department-of-veterans-affairs/vagov-content/pages/life-insurance/manage-your-policy.md

 If you have a VA life insurance policy with a file number that starts with a V, RH, J, RS, K, or W—or if you’d like to apply for service-disabled life insurance (life insurance for Veterans who have become disabled as a result of serving in the military), access your policy online through VA. <br>
 [Find your policy through VA](https://insurance.va.gov/home/).

 If you have a Veterans’ Group Life Insurance (VGLI) policy with a VGLI control number, access your policy online through the Office of Servicemembers’ Group Life Insurance at Prudential Insurance Company of America.
-Prudential works with us to provide SGLI and VGLI benefits to Servicemembers and Veterans. <br>
+Prudential works with us to provide SGLI and VGLI benefits to service members and Veterans. <br>
 <a href="https://giosgli.prudential.com/osgli/web/OSGLIMenu.html" data-popup>Find your policy through Prudential Insurance Company of America</a>.